BlockHub/PayoutScriptArk/README.md

 # PayoutScriptArk: PayoutScript for Ark delegates

-WARNING: Not all features are specified in the payout script yet.
-Do not use it if you cannot review the code yourself, although it is functional for daily, weekly and monthly payouts and uses accurate true-blockweight calculations.
+> WARNING: Not all features are specified in the payout script yet.
+Do
+> not use it if you cannot review the code yourself, although it is
+> functional for daily, weekly and monthly payouts and uses accurate
+> true-blockweight calculations.

 ## How to use the payout script?

-You will need access to the Ark node Postgresql database.
-The payout script accesses it.
-In order to provide access for this script to the database, you can edit `/etc/postgresql/9.5/main/pg_hba.conf` and replace `md5` by `trust`.
-Beware that now anyone can access your database and change its contents, so make sure to either not share the access, or if you are more experienced, make a new user with only `SELECT` privileges.
+The payout scripts will need access to an Ark node Postgresql database. this can be located on the local host or accessed via the network.
+You will need to define how to connect to the database in `config.py`: the provided example connects to a database on the local machine.

-Next edit `config.py` and set your personal details such as who you are (delegate's public key etc.) and how you want to pay out your voters.
+Also in `config.py` set your personal details such as who you are (delegate's public key etc.) and how you want to pay out your voters.
 You can also blacklist voters or set special payout schemes on a per-voter basis in `EXCEPTIONS`.
 The configuration file has comments that mostly clarify what a setting does.
 Just follow the examples.
+(Blacklisting voters is at the moment used to exclude delegates from the payment cycle.
+These have a transaction history that needs to be handled differently than 'standard' voters; this is work in progress.)

 Also make sure to review all paths (directories) and make them suitable for your setup.
 The sample configuration is built up as follows: